MartinSchweinberger/IJCL_ReproFinalOr/README.md

 This repository accompanies the article *Reproducibility and transparency in interpretive corpus pragmatics* and showcases the interpretative analysis of the use of utterance final *or* in informal spoken Australian English.

-Overview of the contents of this repository
+Overview of the (relevant)^[With relevant we mean files and documents that have more than porely technical relevance.
+For instnace, the install.R file has only technical relevance as it contains information about what packages need to be installed for the interactive Jupyter notebook.] contents of this repository

 + The file **ufor-Part1.Rmd** represents the R Notebook which contains the first part (data extraction and processing) of the analysis of utterance-final *or*.
 + The file **ufor-Part1.html** represents a HTML document, resulting from rendering the R Notebook which contains the first part (data extraction and processing) of the analysis of utterance-final *or*.